MohamedAazir/nirs-glucometer/README.md

 ## Problems Encountered and Solutions

 - **Noise in Circuit**: Resolved by utilizing active filters.
 - **IR Receiver Issues**: Switched to the CJ-MCU OPTO 101 module hoping for better performance.
-But didn't provide accurate results as expected
+But it didn't provide accurate results as expected.
 - **Ethical Issues**: encountered an ethical issue of getting a large enough dataset to train the linear regression model.

 ## Our Team